In this article, we will look at a list of the different types of yoga and their benefits to help you decide on the best style of yoga for you.

 In the intervening years, many new types of yoga have been developed.
 Most of these consist of older types of yoga blended in a way that provides increased benefits.

-Many new types of yoga have been developed in the intervening years.
-Most of these are a combination of older forms designed to provide maximum benefit.
-The best style of yoga for you will depend on want to get from it.
-Performed regularly, any style of yoga will improve your strength, flexibility, andbalance.
+The best style of yoga for you will depend on what you want to get from it.
+When performed regularly, any type will improve your strength, flexibility, and balance.
 And all yoga styles release tension, quieten the mind, and promote relaxation.

 Following is a list of the different types of yoga and their benefits.

 The Different Types of Yoga and Their Benefits

 If you are looking for a yoga practice to help you ease stress, detoxify, and become more centered, one of the following three styles should suit you well:

 As its name implies, Restorative Yoga helps to restore the mind as well as the body.
 Promoting deep relaxation, it also balances the nervous system and improves flexibility.
 It involves doing six slow poses, which are held for an extended period, sometimes using props.

 Vini means adaptive, and it explains this yoga style well.
 Able to be customized to the individual’s needs and goals, it is ideal for people with physical limitations and those rehabilitating from an injury.

 Ananda yoga is based around gentle poses that move energy and prepare the mind and body for a calm state and meditation.